l7mp/stunner/docs/examples/janus/README.md

 In this tutorial we deploy [Janus Gateway](https://github.com/meetecho/janus-gateway/tree/master) with a set of [preimplemented and packaged server plugins](https://janus.conf.meetecho.com/docs/pluginslist.html) for media exchange, a [Janus Web Demo](https://github.com/meetecho/janus-gateway/tree/master/html), a Kubernetes Ingress gateway to secure signaling connections and handle TLS, and STUNner as a media gateway to expose the Janus server pool to clients.

-## Installation

-> [!NOTE]
->
-> Let's start with a disclaimer.
-Securing connection between the user and the server is a must.
-Read more about TLS [here](../TLS.md).

-In the below example, STUNner will be installed into the identically named namespace (`stunner`), while Janus and the Ingress gateway will live in the `default` namespace.

 ### Docker images

 Janus does not come with an official Docker image; thus, we built one using a self-made Dockerfile based on the available documents in the official [Janus repository](https://github.com/meetecho/janus-gateway).
 Actually, we've made two Dockerfiles.
 One for the Janus Gateway server and one for the Janus Web Demos.
 The [Janus Gateway server Dockerfile](./DOCKERFILE-janus-gateway) should be ran in the root directory of the [Janus repository](https://github.com/meetecho/janus-gateway).
 The Janus Web Demos Dockerfile should be used in the `/html` directory of the [same repository](https://github.com/meetecho/janus-gateway/tree/master/html).
 The images (`l7mp/janus-gateway:v1.2.4` and `l7mp/janus-web:latest`) used in the following demo are hosted on Docker Hub under the L7MP organization.

-### Ingress and Cert manager installation

-To ingest secured traffic into the cluster, you need to install additional resources.
-Please follow the instructions in [this section](../TLS.md#installation) to install an Ingress and the Cert manager.

 ### STUNner